Freak (Lana Del Rey song): Music video

 On January 25, 2016, Del Rey confirmed on social media that a music video to accompany "Freak" had been completed, later confirming that video would premiere on February 9, 2016.
 She announced that the video would star the girls featured in "Music to Watch Boys To" and singer-songwriter Father John Misty.
 Segments of the music video were featured in The Honeymoon Sampler that was released onto YouTube on September 8, 2015.
 The video, which was released on February 9, 2016, features clips of Del Rey, Father John Misty, Chuck Grant and the girls from The Honeymoon Sampler and "Music to Watch Boys To" who were featured earlier in the film in a swimming pool as Claude Debussy's "Clair de Lune" plays.
 The video was directed by Del Rey herself.

 Release

-The video premiered on February 9 at The Wiltern theater in Los Angeles, California, and was released on her Vevo channel on the same day of the premiere.
+The video premiered on February 9 at the Wiltern Theater in Los Angeles, California, and was released on her Vevo channel on the same day of the premiere.

 Critical reception

 Critics responded positively to the video, with Alex Young of Consequence of Sound describing it as a "compelling, sultry visual" and Nolan Feeney of Time suggesting that the "extravagant" film could be one of the best music videos of 2016.
+Patricia Garcia from Vogue commented that "the video has a very unsubtle Manson Family vibe", and reflected how "it’s hard not to be entranced" by the video.